-Settlement assessments
+5. Settlement assessments

-- To inform the consideration of where development could be delivered in Rutland through the Local Plan, an assessment of the key settlements in Rutland which will likely be the focus for new development during the plan period was undertaken through the SA process.
-This was undertaken with a view to understanding the relative sustainability merits of taking forward development in different settlements in the county.
+- 5.1 To inform the choice of locations for growth, the SA undertook an identification of the key constraints and opportunities associated with key settlements in Rutland.
+This was undertaken through a settlement assessment.

-- 5.2 A total of 26 settlements in Rutland were considered through the settlement assessment process.
-The selection of the settlements has been informed by the settlement hierarchy within the Adopted Local Plan, and includes the main town, small town, local service centres, and smaller service villages.
+- 5.2 A total of 23 settlements in Rutland have been considered through the settlement assessment process, with the selection of the settlements informed by the settlement hierarchy7.
 The settlements are listed below:

 - Oakham (with Barleythorpe)

 - Cottesmore

 - Greetham

 - Uppingham

 - Market Overton

 - Langham

 - Edith Weston

 - Whissendine

 - Empingham

 - Exton

 - Ketton (with Aldgate and Geeston)

 - North Luffenham

 - Great Casterton

 - South Luffenham

-- Tinwell

 - Barrowden

 - Ryhall

 - Morcott

-- Glaston

 - Essendine

 - Wing

-- Caldecott

 - Manton

 - Lyddington

-- Belton-in-Rutland; and
+- · Belton-in-Rutland; and

 - Braunston-in-Rutland

-- 5.3 The Settlement Assessment is presented in the Technical Annex accompanying this SA Report (SA Report Technical Annex to accompany the Preferred Options Consultation document).
-The assessment details the key sustainability considerations associated with each settlement.
-Findings are presented in three sections, specifically:
+- 5.3 Findings for each settlement have been presented in three sections:

 - Settlement overview: provides a summary of the settlement in terms of its placement within the settlement hierarchy in the Adopted Local Plan, population change between 2011 and 2021, and location within Rutland.

 - Natural environment: provides a summary of the natural environment designations / features within and immediately surrounding the settlement (within an approximate 500m distance from the settlement edge).

 - Built environment (including transportation): provides a summary of the built environment designations / features within the settlement.

-- The assessment findings for each settlement are accompanied by a series of four figures which show the location of the designations / features within and within proximity to the settlement (as described within the assessment text) and a ranking of the settlements' relative sustainability performance.
+- 5.4 The detailed findings of the settlement assessments undertaken through the SA process, including the criteria for determining the relative sustainability merits for each settlement (for each SA theme), is presented in Technical Annex 3 accompanying this SA Report (SA Report Technical Annex: Settlement Assessment).